Plumbing Service Cost Guide: What to Expect & How to Budget

 • Risk of high bill if job overruns

-Most plumbers use flat-rate pricing for routine residential work and switch to hourly (or time-and-materials) for complex jobs like main line repairs or full repiping.
-You can learn more about plumber hourly rates including how license level and region affect what you pay.
+Most plumbers use flat-rate pricing for routine residential work and switch to hourly (or time-and-materials) for complex jobs like main line repairs or full repipes.
+You can learn more about plumber hourly rates including how license level and region affect what you pay, or compare both models in our flat rate vs hourly plumbing breakdown.

 Trusted by Thousands